TCM TiVo ALERT

-LIMELIGHT (November 9, 10:30 pm): One of Charlie Chaplin's last and greatest films, Limelight is tragic, touching, beautiful, captivating and funny.
+LIMELIGHT (November 8, 12:30 am): One of Charlie Chaplin's last and best films, Limelight is tragic, touching, beautiful, captivating and funny.
 This movie never fails to make me tear up with laughter or sadness.
 For someone who mastered silent films, and went into sound practically kicking and screaming, Chaplin's "talkies" are among his finest movies.
 This 1952 film, Chaplin's final one made in the United States, has him playing Calvero, a washed-up clown looking to make a comeback.
 He meets Terry (Claire Bloom), a suicidal young ballet dancer, and takes care of her while helping to revitalize her career.
 The two are wonderful together.
-The final scene is one for the ages with Calvero reuniting with his old partner (played by Buster Keaton) on stage making a comeback that runs the gambit of emotions.
-It's the only film to include Chaplin and Keaton, and one to not miss.
+The final scene is one for the ages with Calvero reuniting with his old partner (played by Buster Keaton) on stage attempting a comeback.

 ED’S BEST BETS: